NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 - The referral Sender **must** include the sending organisation type (organization.type in FHIR) to indicate the referral entry method into a Receiver
 - The referral Sender **should** include the Body Mass Index (BMI) of the patient being referred
 - The referral Sender **should** include the service type when requesting a Blood Pressure service e.g. single check or monitoring over a period (ABPM)
-- The referral Sender **should** include the current oral contraception medication a patient is prescribed when requesting a Oral Contraception service
+- The referral Sender **should** include the current oral contraception medication a patient is prescribed when requesting a Oral Contraception service, if requesting ongoing (repeat) supply
 - The referral Sender **must** make available the human readable identifier for the referral, included in the HTTP synchronous response, to the end user so they can share with the patient/third party
 - Where the referral was <ins>not</ins> successful, the Receiver **must** send an appropriate response.
 See {{pagelink:core-failure_scenarios-1.1.3, text:failure scenarios}} for more detail.
 - Where the referral was <ins>not</ins> successful, the Sender **must** present an appropriate message to the end user.
 See {{pagelink:core-failure_scenarios-1.1.3, text:failure scenarios}} for more detail.